-If a Data Subject claims that this Data Protection Policy has been breached by an Ipsos group company located in another country that is importing the data, the Ipsos group company that is exporting the Personal Data undertakes to support the Data Subject concerned, in establishing the facts of the matter and also asserting his/her rights in accordance with this Data Protection Policy against the Ipsos group company importing the data.
-In addition, the Data Subjects is also entitled to assert his or her rights against the Ipsos group company exporting the data.
-In the event of claims of a violation, the exporting company must document to the Data Subjects that the company importing the Personal Data did not violate this Data Protection Policy.
+If a Data Subject claims that this Data Protection Policy has been breached by Ipsos we undertake to support the Data Subject concerned, in establishing the facts of the matter and also asserting his/her rights in accordance with this Data Protection Policy In the event of claims of a violation, Ipsos will document to the Data Subjects that the company importing the Personal Data did not violate this Data Protection Policy.

-Each Ipsos Group company transmitting Personal Data to an Ipsos Group company located in another country, shall remain liable for any violations of this Data Protection Policy committed by the Ipsos Group company that received the Personal Data, as if the violation had been committed by the Ipsos Group company transmitting the Personal Data.
+When transmitting Personal Data to an Ipsos Group company located outside Nigeria we shall remain liable for any violations of this Data Protection Policy committed by the Ipsos Group company that received the Personal Data, as if the violation had been committed by Ipsos.